CiscoDevNet/cisco-ftdv/cluster/gcp/Terraform/readme.md

 Deployment can be run on any macOS/Linux/Windows machine with Google SDK and terraform installed.<br>

 ## Pre-deployment Steps:
-Step-1: Edit "ngfwv_infra/variables.tf", "cluster_function_infra/variables.tf" and "deploy_ngfw_cluster/variables.tf" for resourceNamePrefix and provide required user inputs.<br>
+Step-1: Edit "ngfwv_infra/variables.tf", "cluster_function_infra/variables.tf" and "deploy_ngfw_cluster/variables.tf" for resourceNamePrefix and provide required user inputs.Also depending on whether you want the Diagnostic interface or not, set the value of variable withDiagnostic accordingly in "ngfwv_infra/variables.tf" and "deploy_ngfw_cluster/variables.tf".<br>
 e.g: resourceNamePrefix = ngfwvcls <br>

 Step-2: Enable User Application Default Credentials (ADCs) to use terraform with your GCP project by running the following command: <br>